 Equity Earnings.
-In addition, this business segment recorded equity income of \$15 million, \$8 million and \$10 million for the years ended December 31, 2008, 2009 and 2010, respectively, from its 50% interest in Waskom.
-The increase is driven primarily by assets acquired in the first quarter of 2010 and higher natural gas liquid prices, partially offset by lower processing volumes.
+In addition, this business segment recorded equity income of \$8 million, \$10 million and \$9 million for the years ended December 31, 2009, 2010 and 2011, respectively, from its 50% interest in Waskom.
+The decrease is driven primarily by lower processing volumes.
 These amounts are included in Equity in earnings of unconsolidated affiliates under the Other Income (Expense) caption in the Statements of Consolidated Income.